What is the meaning of open murder in Michigan?

 Answer:

-In Michigan, all murder is either in the first or second degree.
+In Michigan, murder is classified as either first degree or second degree:

-* Second degree murder: [MCL 750.317] (Felony: Life or any term of years) -- causing death + intending to kill or do great bodily harm or knowingly creating a very high risk of death or great bodily harm knowing that death or such harm would be the likely result of his/her actions.
+• Second degree murder: (MCL 750.317) This involves causing death with the intent to kill or cause great bodily harm, or knowingly creating a high risk of death or great bodily harm.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.